 Variables

-Variable 8: Customer Sync Type - Choose from the drop-down the type of sync you want to have in place:
+Variable 8: Customer Sync Type - Choose from the drop-down the type of sync you want to have in place.

 Variable W: Territory Filter - Enter a territory name if you would like to filter to only those companies assigned to that territory.**This variable affects all ConnectWise to e-automate sync pieces (ID964, ID965, ID966).
 If you set a territory filter here, ONLY that territory will be used for all aspects of the ConnectWise sync.
 See more details on territory in ConnectWise here.

 Variable 1: Company Type - If inserting companies into ConnectWise, enter the company type to be used.
+Must be a valid company type from ConnectWise and you can only enter ONE company type.
+Details on the ConnectWise customer type.

 * * *